rozennjb/simurex2018_workshop/celliern/data_explore/README.md

 Python scripts can be written with your favorite editor, even if the most popular are VSCode, Pycharm or Spyder.

-For this specific workshop, using the Jupyter Notebook will be strongly advised, as we will be using of these specific mechanisms for interactive data exploration.
+For this specific workshop, using the Jupyter Notebook will be strongly advised, as we will use its specific mechanisms for interactive data exploration.

 No extra installation is needed : the Jupyter Notebook is shipped with Anaconda : you just have to launch it.